125 Years of Perfecting the Art of Custom Cabinetry

 In those pre-electric days, the curved gothic rafters had to be drawn out on timbers and sawn freehand, which was time-consuming and imprecise.
 Harnessing the Pinske creativity, Theodore and his son Edward took a Model T engine and chassis and built a portable combination ripsaw and cutoff saw that eliminated the power and time problems.
 Then they did what the experts told them couldn’t be done, building a jig that allowed them to rip precisely curved rafters with a minimum of waste.
 Innovation at every level paved the way to expansive success.

-In the early 1960s, Edward’s son, Edward Jr. (“Pete”), took over the construction business, while Bob took over the millwork and cabinet shop, and the lumberyard went to youngest son, Tom.
+In the early 1960’s, Edward’s three sons divided the family businesses amongst themselves.
+Edward Jr. (“Pete”) focused on the construction business, Bob took over the millwork and cabinet shop, and youngest son Tom had the lumberyard.

 Bob’s son Tim and Tim’s wife Marlys, joined the family business and shifted the focus to kitchen and bath cabinetry exclusively as Plato Woodwork, Inc. They marketed their cabinetry through a network of dealers and this is how the Plato Woodwork of today still operates.

 Plato Woodwork’s first cabinets were modular and included a limited list of accessories.
 Over time, the number of available cabinets and configurations grew and in 1971 the first formal catalog was offered dealers.